oracle-livelabs/database/datapump-xtts-migration/09-final-backup-restore/final-backup-restore.md

 ## Task 1: Final backup / restore

-**The outage starts now!**

 In a real migration, you would shut down the applications using the database.
 Although, there is an outage, you can still query the source database.
 The tablespaces are read-only, so you can't add or change data, but you can query it.

+1. The outage starts now.

-1. Start the final backup.
+2. Start the final backup.
 When you start the driver script with *L1F*, it performs not only the final backup, but it also sets the tablespaces in *read-only* mode and starts a Data Pump full transportable export.

     ```
     <copy>